Pranav-prog-master/Java_Project_Basics_to_Advances/README.md

 ## 🔧 How to Run
 Please refer to the source code file for your language of choice for specific compilation and execution instructions.
+For Java: javac Simplecalculator.java && SimpleCalculator

+---

+# 🧠 DAY-03 :- Digital Clock Console Application
+A classic and elegant digital clock implemented in the console.
+This project demonstrates the fundamentals of time handling and continuous updates in three different programming languages: C, C++, and Java.

+## 🌟 About This Project
+This repository contains a simple yet functional digital clock that displays the current time and date directly in your terminal.
+The clock updates every second, providing a live feed of the current time.
+It's an excellent project for understanding time libraries, loops, and cross-platform console manipulation.

+---

+## ✨ Features
+- Real-Time Display: Shows the current time, updating every second.
+- Date Display: Shows the current date, including the day of the week.
+- Customizable Time Format: Users can choose between 12-hour (AM/PM) and 24-hour formats at the start.
+- Cross-Platform: Designed to run on both Windows and UNIX-like systems (Linux, macOS).

+---

+## 🚀 Versions
+This project is available in three different programming languages, each showcasing a unique approach:

+Java Version
+A fully object-oriented and platform-independent implementation.
+This version uses the modern java.time package for handling dates and times and leverages Java's built-in threading for the one-second delay, highlighting Java's strengths in creating portable and reliable applications.

+---

+## 🔧 How to Run
+For each version, you will need the appropriate compiler (GCC for C/C++, JDK for Java).
+You can compile and run the source file from your terminal.
+For Java: javac DigitalClock.java && java DigitalClock